-EBPC has also established the Pipeline Operations and Maintenance Manual (POMM-PRG-01) to manage the operational activities of its employees in normal and Abnormal Operating Conditions that do not give rise to an emergency.
+EBPC has also established the Pipeline Operations and Maintenance Manual (POMM-PRG-01) to manage the operational activities of its employees in normal and abnormal operations that do not give rise to an emergency.

-The sections below describe the operational controls for normal operating conditions (Section 6.1.1); Abnormal Operating Conditions (Section 6.1.2); and operational controls for contractor management (Section 6.1.3).
+For the Emergency Management Program, the sections below describe the operational controls for normal operating conditions (Section 6.1.1); operational controls for contractor management (Section 6.1.2), and operational controls for Abnormal Operating Conditions (Section 6.1.3).

-6.1.1 Operational Control - Procedures/Normal Operations
+6.1.1 Operational Control - EMP Procedures/Normal Operations